emissary-ingress/emissary/reference/services/auth-service.md

 # AuthService Plugin

-The Ambassador Edge Stack supports a highly flexible mechanism for authentication.
-An `AuthService` manifest configures Ambassador to use an external service to check authentication and authorization for incoming requests.
+The Ambassador API Gateway provides a highly flexible mechanism for authentication, via the `AuthService` resource.
+An `AuthService` configures Ambassador to use an external service to check authentication and authorization for incoming requests.
 Each incoming request is authenticated before routing to its destination.

+All requests are validated by the `AuthService` (unless the `Mapping` applied to the request sets `bypass_auth`).
+It is not possible to combine multiple `AuthService`s.
+While it is possible to create multiple `AuthService` resources, they will be load-balanced between each resource in a round-robin style.
+This is useful for canarying an `AuthService` change, but is not useful for deploying multiple distinct `AuthService`s.
+In order to combine multiple external services (either having multiple services apply to the same request, or selecting between different services for the different requests), instead of using an `AuthService`, use [Ambassador Edge Stack `External Filter`](../../filter-reference).

+Because of the limitations described above, **the Ambassador Edge Stack does not support `AuthService` resources, and you should instead use an [`External` `Filter`](../../filter-reference),** which is mostly a drop-in replacement for an `AuthService`.

+## Configure an External AuthService

 The currently supported version of the `AuthService` resource is `getambassador.io/v2`.
 Earlier versions are deprecated.